U.S. Embassy Manila, Philippines - MNL

 Medical Exam Instructions

-All immigrant visa applicants, regardless of age, require a medical examination prior to the issuance of a visa.
-It is your responsibility to schedule a medical exam with St. Luke’s Medical Center Extension Clinic two weeks before your visa interview at the U.S. Embassy.
+Everyone applying for an immigrant visa, no matter how old they are, must have a medical exam before they get their visa.
+It is your responsibility to schedule a medical exam with St. Luke’s Medical Center Extension Clinic (SLEC) two weeks before your visa interview at the U.S. Embassy.
 Medical examination results from other physicians will not be accepted.
-Prior to your visit, you are also encouraged to register online with SLMCEC.
-Registering online will save processing time and make your visit to SLMCEC faster and more efficient.
+You may register online with SLEC before your exam to save time at check-in.

 St. Luke’s Medical Center Extension Clinic